 10. Admire the Monument to Victor Emmanuel II

-This famous historical site has the largest statue in Rome representing Victor Emmanuel II.
-As well as two beautiful fountains at the front: Fountain of the Tyrrhenian and Fontana dell’Adriatico.
-There is a painting and sculpture museum inside, along with a café.
+This famous historical site has the largest statue in Rome representing Victor Emmanuel II, and is flanked by two beautiful fountains at the front: Fountain of the Tyrrhenian and Fontana dell’Adriatico.
+Inside, you’ll find a painting and sculpture museum, along with a café.

 Victor Emmanuel II was the first king of a united Italy.
-He was famous for the First Italian War of Independence between 1848 and 1849 and his achievements were honoured abroad.
-He was the recipient of a number of national honors, including the Medal of the Liberation of Rome and the Gold Medal of Military Valour.
+His achievements during the First Italian War of Independence (1848 – 1849) have been honored abroad, and nationally, with the Medal of the Liberation of Rome and the Gold Medal of Military Valor.

-Victor Emmanuel II’s monument is located in Piazza Venezia and stands out due to its decorations, colonnade, and impressive stairway of Vittoriano.
-During the hour of the siesta in Italy, when most places are closed, tourists walk up the stairs to admire the great panoramic views of Rome.
+Victor Emmanuel II’s monument is in Piazza Venezia and stands out due to its decorations, colonnade, and impressive stairway of Vittoriano.
+During siesta in Italy, when most places are closed, tourists walk up the stairs to admire the great panoramic views of Rome.

 —by Paulina of Ukeveryday Travel Blog